mateusz/ioio/README.md

 # Ioio

-Ioio (from maori: [nerve](https://maoridictionary.co.nz/search?keywords=ioio)) is intended to be a simulator of networked infrastructure, so that one can simulate simple execution patterns and see failure modes such as bottlenecks forming.
+Ioio (from Māori: [nerve](https://maoridictionary.co.nz/search?keywords=ioio)) is intended to be a simulator of networked infrastructure, so that one can simulate simple execution patterns and see failure modes such as bottlenecks forming.

 And truly, really, this is about me excercising golang.